aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 ```

 ::alert{type="info"}
-In Angular, it's a convention to add the `.service` suffix in the filename and to name the service with the suffix `Service`.
+In Angular, it is a convention to add the `.service` suffix in the filename and to name the service with the suffix `Service`.
 ::

 Then, we will inject our `ResultClient` in the service: